 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the

-There is no coinsurance. copayment, or deductible for Medicarecovered eye exams, glaucoma screenings or eyewear.

-\$200 benefit allowance every calendar year for supplemental eyewear.
+There is no coinsurance, copayment, or deductible for Medicare-covered eye exams, glaucoma screenings or eyewear. \$200 benefit allowance every calendar year for supplemental eyewear.

-Any amount you pay for supplemental eyewear does not count toward your maximum out-ofpocket amount.
+Any amount you pay for supplemental eyewear does not count toward your maximum out-of-pocket amount.